lh3/PortableCrystal/README.md

 difference from the official packages is that pacakges here include static [libevent][libev] and [PCRE][pcre] libraries.
-Users can download a package from the [release page][rel], unpack it and run `crystal-verion_x64-linux/bin/crystal` to compile their programs without installing other libraries.
-More importantly, executables compiled with our binary distributions are not dynamically linked to the two libraries and are thus more portable.
+Users can download a package from the [release page][rel], unpack it and run `crystal-verion_x64-linux/bin/crystal` to compile their programs without installing other libraries. **More importantly**, executables compiled with our binary distributions are not dynamically linked to the two libraries and are thus more portable -- as developers, we wouldn't want our users to install other libraries to use our tools.

-At present, this repository does not provide libyaml and libgmp which are required to compile certain programs.
+At present, this repository does not provide libyaml and libgmp which are required to compile certain crystal programs.

 [crystal]: https://crystal-lang.org/
 [libev]: https://libevent.org/